toucansites/try-o-template-demo/contents/posts/new-author/index.md

 ![Cover Image](./assets/cover.jpg)

 Authors allow you to attribute content to specific contributors, enhancing credibility and providing additional context for your website.
-Follow these steps to add a new author in **Try-O-Theme**.
+Follow these steps to add a new author in **Try-O-Template**.

 ---